jamktiko/tc-productlab-manual/tc-productlab-manual.md

 During the week Labmaster will be available for few hours a day.

-#### First day of Ticorporate Product Lab VIII
+#### First day of Ticorporate Product Lab IX

-Tuesday 31st of August we start at 14:00 EEST (Finnish time) at Digi & Game Center at Matarankatu.
+Monday 16th of January we start at 13:00 EEST (Finnish time) at Digi & Game Center at Matarankatu.
 The Lecturer in Charge (or Labmaster) will give introductory speech to Ticorporate, and go through the structure, assessment, deliverables and give general information about the course.
 Depending a bit on the schedules, the team coaches will be introducing themselves here as well.

 When all the formalities are done it's time to start working.
 During the first day the students should introduce themselves to other students and get to know each other.
 This can be done via multitude of methods.